edrlab/thorium-reader-doc/content.en/210_reading/221_maths.md

 <img src="/thorium-reader-doc/images/local-fr/thorium-mathjax.png" alt="Screenshot of a complex mathematical formula correctly displayed with the MathJax option checked."/>

-Once MathJax is activated, you can use the `contextual menu` (right click) on a mathematical formula inserted in MathML format and use the many options like options such as reading aloud (speech), viewing the semantic marking or copy the formula with its semantic attributes to use it in a compatible editor.
+Once MathJax is activated, you can use the `contextual menu` (right click) on a mathematical formula inserted in MathML format and use the many options proposed such as reading aloud (speech), viewing the semantic marking or copy the formula with its semantic attributes to use it in a compatible editor.